Arrhythmia (film): Critical response and review

 Arrhythmia has an approval rating of 100% on review aggregator website Rotten Tomatoes, based on 7 reviews, and an average rating of 8.00/10.
 In IMDb, the movie was rated by 4896 audience with an average rating of 7.4/10,signifying "generally favorable reviews".
 About 30.3% of the audience rated 8/10, and 25.6% of the audience rated 7/10.
-The Hollywood comment the camerawork in Arrhythmia as”a documentary-style naturalism that gives Arrhythmia more of a televisual than cinematic look”.
+The Hollywood Reporter comment the camerawork in Arrhythmia as”a documentary-style naturalism that gives Arrhythmia more of a televisual than cinematic look”.
 The Karlovy Vary Film also review that the crema man present the “breakdown of allyship between them is encapsulated in a series of utterly believable interactions.”

 Alexandra Porshneva reviewed that "The notorious subject of love that long ago turned into cheap boudoir clichés is saturated with the strongest images and highlighted by complex, subtle moments of pain.
 How vivid and poetic is the image of Oleg running away without looking back from his beloved, who carries away all his pain and fear: a man running to loneliness.
 We may contrast this scene with the previous one, showing the intimate affinity of husband and wife in the kitchen, which demonstrates close physical contact but, in fact, reveals complete alienation.
 Here is the effect of contradiction of action and feeling, which helps transmit the image of boundless love for a neighbor, for business, for life—as bright and accurate as possible.
 Surprisingly, the subtle acting here does not destroy the multi-layered action but only emphasizes the naturalness and “commonness” of what is happening.
 How flexible in her obstinacy is Irina Gorbacheva as Katia, how expressive in his vulnerability and even in infantility is Aleksandr Iatsenko as Oleg.
 Perhaps it will sound loud, but Arrhythmia is a most sincere film about love.
 This statement is reinforced by an obvious fact: it is about love as a feeling that is incredibly painful and strong, classed just as compassion and forgiveness...

 It is important to feel the autumn air of a provincial city through a film: so simple and real, a bit cold due to the grey color of the new buildings.
 For a moment, even the cinematic space seemed more real than life, but after returning to the gloss of cyclic reality this viewer still wanted to get sick with arrhythmia again."